awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CreateDestination.md

 1. Create the IAM role that will grant CloudWatch Logs the permission to put data into your Kinesis stream\.
 First, you'll need to create a trust policy in a file **\~/TrustPolicyForCWL\.json**\.
 Use a text editor to create this policy file, do not use the IAM console\.

+   This policy includes a `aws:SourceArn` global condition context key that specifies the `sourceAccountId` to help prevent the confused deputy security problem\.
+If you don't yet know the source account ID in the first call, we recommend that you put the destination ARN in the source ARN field\.
+In the subsequent calls, you should set the source ARN to be the actual source ARN that you gathered from the first call\.
+For more information, see [Confused deputy prevention](Subscriptions-confused-deputy.md)\.

    ```
    {
        "Statement": {
            "Effect": "Allow",
+           "Principal": {
-       "Principal": { "Service": "logs.region.amazonaws.com" },
+               "Service": "logs.region.amazonaws.com"
+           },
+           "Condition": {
+               "StringLike": {
+                   "aws:SourceArn": [
+                       "arn:aws:logs:region:sourceAccountId:*",
+                       "arn:aws:logs:region:recipientAccountId:*"
+                   ]
+               }
+           },
            "Action": "sts:AssumeRole"
        }
    }
    ```

 1. Use the **aws iam create\-role** command to create the IAM role, specifying the trust policy file\.
-Take note of the returned Role\.Arn value because that will also be passed to CloudWatch Logs later:
+Take note of the returned Role\.Arn value because it will also be passed to CloudWatch Logs later:

    ```
    aws iam create-role \
    --role-name CWLtoKinesisRole \
    --assume-role-policy-document file://~/TrustPolicyForCWL.json

    {
        "Role": {